zavalit/eventsourcing_rxjs_demo/README.md

 You can use an `redis-commander` to take a look what and how was stored in redis.
 For that just open `http://localhost:8091/` in your Browser

-In order to check what was stored in mongodb, you can use (MongoDB Compass)[https://www.mongodb.com/download-center/compass].
+In order to check what was stored in mongodb, you can use [MongoDB Compass](https://www.mongodb.com/download-center/compass).
 For connection use following credentials: `mongodb://projector:projector@localhost:27027/`